quiqr/quiqr-book/CONTRIBUTING.md

 To clone the repository locally and push changes, git is required.
 It can be installed via the `git` package.

-Building the PoppyGo Book locally requires a recent version of [Hugo extended](https://github.com/gohugoio/hugo/releases/latest).
+Building the Quiqr Book locally requires a recent version of [Hugo extended](https://github.com/gohugoio/hugo/releases/latest).

 ### Forking